bridgescaila/bridgescaila/README.md

 </p>

 ### 🌟Projects:
+- [Soulithic Blog](https://github.com/cailabridges/soulithic-blog/blob/main/README.md): Engineered Soulithic Blog, a secure and dynamic blogging platform using JavaScript (JSX), Express, Node.js, and MySQL.
+Implemented robust backend authentication and database management, ensuring a secure environment for content creation and management.
+Prioritized user-friendly functionalities for intuitive content creation, categorization, and modification, enhancing the blogging experience.

-- [Project 1 - Living Histories: Kefalonia, Greece](https://github.com/cailabridges/project-1-living-histories/blob/main/README.md): Developed a historical website application in collaboration with a research team to document oral histories and cultural practices of Kefalonia, Greece residents.
+- [Living Histories: Kefalonia, Greece](https://github.com/cailabridges/project-1-living-histories/blob/main/README.md): Developed a historical website application in collaboration with a research team to document oral histories and cultural practices of Kefalonia, Greece residents.
 Deployed HTML/CSS and Adobe XD to provide a UI design accessible to the Island’s demographics.
 Collaborated with a team to create a dynamic user experience includes a location-based organization labels, embedded video interviews and Greek/English translation capabilities.

-- [Project 2 - Mamba Game](https://github.com/cailabridges/project-1-mamba-game/blob/main/README.md): Designed and built the Mamba Game, drawing inspiration from my love for Afro beats and The Lion King.
+- [Mamba Game](https://github.com/cailabridges/project-1-mamba-game/blob/main/README.md): Designed and built the Mamba Game, drawing inspiration from my love for Afro beats and The Lion King.
 Using Python, I honed my skills and crafted a visually appealing, user-friendly application that seamlessly blends the thrill of the classic snake game with educational elements.
 By integrating fun facts about green mambas, I transformed gameplay into an interactive learning experience, enhancing my coding abilities while offering players an engaging adventure.